 Reorganization of the Navy in support of the Korean War brought DESRON 28 into service again.
 On 1 July 1956, Escort Destroyer Squadron TWO was redesignated as DESRON 28.
 The command consisted of Escort Destroyers (DDEs), with Anti-Submarine Warfare (ASW) as their specialty.
 DESRON 28 continued as a special ASW squadron in support of the Atlantic Fleet ASW effort until disestablished in the early 1960’s.
 On 1 December 1971, DESRON 28 was re-established at the Naval Base, Newport, RI.
 The primary mission was training of Naval Reservists.

 DESRON 28 was re-established on 1 September 1995, during the most recent reorganization of the Atlantic Fleet surface force.
 The mission of DESRON 28 is to provide a fully trained, combat ready force of surface combatants to the Commander in Chief, U.S. Atlantic Fleet.
-Administratively, COMDESRON 28 reports directly to Commander, Naval Surface Forces, U.S. Atlantic Fleet; operationally, COMDESRON 28 reports to the Commander, Second Fleet through a designated Strike Group Commander.
+Administratively, COMDESRON 28 reports directly to Commander, Naval Surface Force Atlantic; operationally, COMDESRON 28 reports to the Commander, Carrier Strike Group Eight.